On Threefolds Isogenous to a Product of Curves: Abstract

 \section{Abstract}

-A \textit{threefold isogenous to a product of curves} $X$ is a quotient of a product of three compact Riemann surfaces of genus at least $2$ by the free action of a finite group.
+A \textit{threefold isogenous to a product of curves} $X$ is a quotient of a product of three compact Riemann surfaces of genus at least two by the free action of a finite group.
 In this paper we study these threefolds under the assumption that the group acts diagonally on the product.
-We explain a method to compute their Hodge diamond and present an algorithm to classify them for a fixed value of $\chi(\mathcal O_X)$.
-Running an implementation of this algorithm we achieve the full classification of threefolds isogenous to a product of curves with $\chi(\mathcal O_X)=-1$, under the assumption that the group acts faithfully on each factor.
+We show that the classification of these threefolds is a finite problem, present an algorithm to classify them for a fixed value of $\chi(\mathcal O_X)$ and explain a method to determine their Hodge numbers.
+Running an implementation of the algorithm we achieve the full classification of threefolds isogenous to a product of curves with $\chi(\mathcal O_X)=-1$, under the assumption that the group acts faithfully on each factor.